bchavez/Dwolla/README.markdown

 -------
 #### Handling Callbacks on Your Server
-Regardless of the method you've chosen to initiate payments, if you've configured a **Callback URL**, you'll want to verify the authenticity of the callback (to ensure there isn't any URL tampering going on).
-Here's how to handle callback communications from Dwolla:
+Regardless of the method chosen to initiate payments, if a **Callback URL** was specified in the request, Dwolla will "post back" a JSON object to the **Callback URL* after the user has completed the checkout.
+It is good practice to verify the authenticity of the callback to ensure the callback hasn't been spoofed.

 ```csharp
 var jsonCallback =